 Frequency units used are Hz (Hertz) and Khz=1000Hz, MHz = 1000000Hz and GHz = 1000000000Hz

-High frequency meters should be able to record radiation at least in the 800MHz-2500Mhz frequency range, were most modern radiation sources (cell phone masts, smaprtphones, Wi-Fi etc) emit.
+High frequency meters should be able to record radiation at least in the 800MHz-2500Mhz frequency range, where most modern radiation sources (cell phone masts, smartphones, Wi-Fi etc) emit.

-If you are interested in measuring TV or Radio broadcast signals you should choose a meter that measures down to 100MHz or below.
+If you are interested in measuring TV or Radio broadcast signals you should choose a meter that measures as little as 100MHz or below.

-- a meter that measures in a wide frequency range will probably detect more sources but it usually provides less accurate measurements and makes it also more difficult to figure out where the radiation comes from
+- A meter that measures in a wide frequency range will probably detect more sources but it usually provides less accurate measurements.
+This make it more difficult to figure out where the radiation is coming from.

-- test show that many meters which claim to measure up to 8GHz cannot often detect or measure most higher frequency sources, so they are useless (see more information below).
+- Tests show that many meters which claim to measure up to 8GHz cannot often detect or measure most higher frequency sources, so they are useless (see more information below).

 - wireless sources above 3GHz are still relatively rare, so you probably do not really measure higher frequencies